 is invoked by computers linked to a multi-function printer.
 The scan

--method is typically used by a human who places a document in the scanner and activate the scanner, which sends the scanned document to an email address.
+-method is typically used by a human who places a document in the scanner and activate the scanner, which sends the scanned document to an email address or to a computer.

 Representing a position on earth

-A position of earth is defined using latitude and longitude which both are coordinates from -90 to 90 or shown as 0-90 followed by North/South and East/West.
+A position on earth is defined using latitude and longitude, which both are coordinates from -90 to 90 or shown as 0-90 followed by North/South and East/West.
 These coordinates may be further spilt into minutes and seconds – often abbreviated DMS standing for degrees, minus and seconds.

 We may represent these values using composition of value objects as follows: